isjeffcom/CUBE.gl-doc/docs/guide.md

-In CUBE.gl, all objects from Layer classes (eg. GeoJsonLayer) and Datasets class will return an Layer.layer object.
+In CUBE.gl, all objects from Layer classes (eg. GeoLayer) and Datasets class will return an Layer.layer object.
 You can add to CUBE.Space or any other layer directly.

 All objects from Data class is a single Object3D, you can add to CUBE.Space or any other layer directly.